Categories with Families: Unityped, Simply Typed, and Dependently Typed: Unityped cwfs

 These notations suggest a correspondence to \emph{cartesian operads} \cite{trimble:nlab}, and we will come back to this connection.
 Before that, writing $\Ucwf$ for the category of small ucwfs and strict cwf-morphisms, we note:

-\begin{proposition} The category $\Ucwf$ has an initial object. \end{proposition} \emph{Construction 1.} From the definition of ucwf it is immediately clear that an initial ucwf $\T_{\mathrm{ucwf}}$ can be generated as a higher inductive type: we simultaneously define the three families $\Cobj, \C(n,m)$, and $\Tm(n)$ where the ucwf-operations become point introduction rules and the equations become path introduction rules.
-(In other words, we define $\T_{\mathrm{ucwf}}$ by generators and relations.)
+\begin{proposition} The category $\Ucwf$ has an initial object. \end{proposition} \emph{Construction 1.} From the definition of ucwf it is immediately clear that an initial ucwf $\T_{\mathrm{ucwf}}$ can be generated inductively: we simultaneously define the three families $\Cobj, \C(n,m)$, and $\Tm(n)$ where the ucwf-operations become introduction rules.
+Then we take the quotients with respect to the equivalence relations generated by the ucwf-equations.